michael-buschbeck/mychs-macro-magic/README.md

 | 4    | _!mmm_     **chat:**  /me rolls his eyes.
 All six of them. | ***Spiderbro rolls his eyes.
 All six of them.***
 | 5    | _!mmm_ **end script**

 You can set `sender` to any character name, token name, character ID, or token ID.
-If you set it to an invalid value of if the player doesn't have control permission for the character or token, your customized `sender` value will be ignored and your chat message will be sent as the player running the script.
+If you set it to an invalid value or if the player doesn't have control permission for the character or token, your customized `sender` value will be ignored and your chat message will be sent as the player running the script.

 ### _!mmm_ **chat [**<span>_label_</span>**]:** *template*